schmelczer/sdf-2d/documentation-readme.md

 # ![SDF-2D logo](media/logo-colored.svg) Documentation

-The motivation behind this library and more in-depth information about the rendering techniques utilised can be found in [this technical report](media/sdf-2d.pdf).
+The motivation behind this library and more in-depth information about the rendering techniques utilised can be found in [my thesis](media/thesis-andras-schmelczer.pdf).

 ## Links